aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 The following code snippet can be used to produce the above-given markdown document.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-MarkdownFeatures-WorkingWithMarkdownFeatures-MarkdownDocumentWithHorizontalRule.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-MarkdownFeatures-WorkingWithMarkdownFeatures-MarkdownDocumentWithHorizontalRule.java" >}}

 ## Reading a Markdown Document

 The following code snippet shows you how to read a markdown document.

-{{< gist "aspose-com-gists" "aa75ee5112aca57022c741270ff8cbc4" "Examples-src-main-java-com-aspose-words-examples-programming_documents-MarkdownFeatures-WorkingWithMarkdownFeatures-ReadMarkdownDocument.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-MarkdownFeatures-WorkingWithMarkdownFeatures-ReadMarkdownDocument.java" >}}

 ## Specify Markdown Save Options